l7mp/stunner/examples/direct-one2one-call/README.md

 the caller in an `incomingCallResponse` message.
 Meanwhile, the caller and the callee exchange ICE candidates in the background.
-Once the ICE process connects, the caller and the callee start to exchange audio/video frames via STUNner until one of the parties sends a `stop` message to the application server.
+Once the ICE process connects, the caller and the callee start to exchange audio/video frames via STUNner until one of the parties sends a `stop` message to the application server to terminate the call.

 In order start the ICE conversation using STUNner as the STUN/TURN server, the browsers will need to learn an ICE server configuration from the application server with STUNner's external IP addresses/ports and the required STUN/TURN credentials.
-This must happen *before* the PeerConnection is created: once the PeerConnection is running we can no longer change ICE configuration.
+This must happen *before* the PeerConnection is created in the clients: once the PeerConnection is running we can no longer change the ICE configuration.

 We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending the ICE configuration back to the client in the